asitk/dotfiles/README.md

 # Template

-A comprehensive collection of configuration files for a productive development environment across Linux and macOS systems. - Configurationsit
+A comprehensive collection of configuration files for a productive development environment across Linux and macOS systems. - Asit

 ## 🚀 Quick Start